Pollution Prevention & Nature Preservation

 The trees at Bayfront Park are vital to our ecosystem – they clean our air, shade us from heat and provide habitat and food for wildlife!
 Our staff and vendors have been asked to be extra mindful of trees and vegetation… you should be too!
 Never scrape, carve or climb trees and never trample or pull vegetation.
 A variety of birds, mammals, reptiles and insects call Bayfront Park home too.
 Leave them be.
 Never approach or harass wildlife.

 Local naturalists and ecologists have taught our team about the vegetation and ecosystems present all around Ultra, so that we can work towards preserving them.
-Now, you can learn too, by finding our “Connect to Nature” educational signage placed in special spots throughout the festival.
+Our wildlife partners also provide strategies to protect the animals that call Bayfront Park home.
+You can learn too, by finding our “Connect to Nature” educational signage placed in special spots throughout the festival.

 Protecting Biscayne Bay from stormwater pollution

 Did you know Miami’s storm drains dump directly into Biscayne Bay?
-We’ll protect storm drains in certain high traffic areas to keep the bay safe from pollution.
-At our event or anywhere else, NEVER throw the trash into a storm drain!
+In partnership with SOP Technologies, we’ll protect the storm drains present at and around Bayfront Park in order to keep the bay safe from pollution.
+Every year, we place protections on 26 storm drains.
+At our event or anywhere else, NEVER throw trash into a storm drain!

 Using responsible production effects